Bijelo Polje: Religion

+Bijelo Polje is religiously diverse, with the majority of the population adhering to Islam and Eastern Orthodoxy.
+The Islamic community primarily consists of Bosniaks and ethnic Muslims, while Orthodox Christianity is predominantly practiced by Serbs and Montenegrins.
+Religious institutions, such as mosques and Orthodox churches, are an integral part of the town's cultural and social fabric, reflecting its multi-ethnic and multi-religious character.
+Despite historical challenges, Bijelo Polje is known for its peaceful coexistence and tolerance between different religious communities.

 Culture and sights

 Bijelo Polje was the birthplace of the oral poet Avdo Međedović and of many prominent writers such as Ćamil Sijarić, Miodrag Bulatović, Risto Ratković and Dragomir Brajković as well as basketball player Nikola Peković and Swedish footballing brothers Ajsel and Emir Kujović.

 Sports

 The major football team is Jedinstvo, who have spent several seasons in the country's top tier.
 They share their Gradski stadion with lower league team OFK Borac.
 The town's basketball teams are Jedinstvo and KK Centar.

 Transport

 Bijelo Polje is connected to the rest of Montenegro by two major roads.
 It is situated on the main road connecting Montenegro's coast and Podgorica with northern Montenegro and Serbia (E65, E80).

 Bijelo Polje is also a station on Belgrade–Bar railway, the last station in Montenegro for trains leaving for Belgrade, and it serves as a regional train station.
 Podgorica Airport is 130 km away, and has regular flights to major European destinations.